eosti/remote-stm32/server.md

 The installation steps are handily condensed into a bash install script for convenience.
 To install:

-1. It is recommended to run an update: `sudo apt-get update && sudo apt-get update -y` Also, it is recommended to use `sudo raspi-config` to change the username/password to something not default and to change the hostname to something relevant.
+1. Make sure everything is up to date: `sudo apt-get update && sudo apt-get upgrade -y` It is also recommended to run `sudo raspi-config` to set time zone localization, change the default login/password, and to set an appropriate hostname.
-The hostname is what clients will use to connect to the server.

-2. Clone this repo: `git clone https://github.com/eosti/remote-stm32.git` and install the dependencies: `sudo apt-get install at stlink`
+2. Install the dependencies: `sudo apt-get install -y at git stlink-tools`.
+Note: to debug STM32H7 devices, stlink => v1.6.2

+3. Clone this repo: `git clone https://github.com/eosti/remote-stm32.git`

-3. Run the install script with sudo: `sudo bash install.sh` **The STLink debugger should be unplugged for this step.**
+4. Enter the remote-stm32 directory and run the install script with sudo: `sudo bash install.sh` **The STLink debugger should be unplugged for this step.**
 This script will copy the necessary files into the correct locations and then restart udev.

 4. Test: Plug the STLink debugger into any USB port on the Pi.
 Run `ps aux | grep 'st-util' | grep -v grep` and verify that the `st-util` process exists.

 At this point, the Pi now has a GDB server running on it!
+The server will start any time a ST-Link device is plugged into it, and will automatically exit after the ST-Link device is removed.
 It may be useful to double check everything is working as planned by using the [client install guide](client.md) to test the debugging capabilities.

 ## How It Works ##